siusoon/The-Spinning-Wheel-of-Life/README.md

 4/ Turn on Processing and run SpiningWheelofLife

+* additional configuration might be required for "delaytime", "frameRate" and "alpha", because the program behaves differently with a different machine and site.

-#Configurable items
+#Configurable items in the program
-1/ delay time via "frameRate"
+1/ delay time via "frameRate" and "delaytime"

 2/ list of ip address that you want to track (youtube currently)